 We can bring the $|\tilde\mu|^{1/2}$ factor to the left and split the summation into three parts, so that $|\tilde\mu|^{-1/2}|\tilde\mu f(\tilde\mu,z)|$ equals

 We will control each of these term separately.
 The first and the third are easiest.
 Consider

 We wish to show this is bounded by a constant which is independent of $\tilde\mu$ and $\e$.
-Summing by parts the argument of the absolute value can be written as

-We have $\tau^{-\e^{-1/2}+1} \approx e^2$ and $|z^{-\e^{-1/2}+1}|\approx e^{-1}$ (where $e\sim 2.718$).
+Summing by parts the argument of the absolute value can be written as\looseness=-1 \looseness=0 We have $\tau^{-\e^{-1/2}+1} \approx e^2$ and $|z^{-\e ^{-1/2}+1}|\approx e^{-1}$ (where $e\sim2.718$).
 The denominator of the first term is therefore bounded away from zero.
 Thus the absolute value of this term is bounded by a constant.
-For the second term of (\ref{eqn174}) we can bring the absolute value inside the summation to get
+For the second term of (\ref{three_term_eqn}) we can bring the absolute value inside the summation to get